 - Invest in economic development programs for urban and rural communities.
 The RIPE Roadmap can invest tens of millions annually in urban, rural, and environmental justice communities.

 - Invest in voluntary sustainable agriculture to improve drinking water quality, water conservation, & sustainable agriculture.
 All residents will benefit from cleaner and more abundant water.

 - Comprehensively address climate change by making polluters pay while protecting households from potential energy costs.
-The polluting energy companies will pay for their share of pollution, thereby enabling clean energy to fairly compete in the market.
+The polluting energy companies will pay for their share of pollution, under a carbon price, thereby enabling clean energy to fairly compete in the market.
 This will reduce air pollution to the level that scientists say is needed to stabilize the climate, which will benefit all citizens.
-Roughly half of the revenue will be allocated to household rebates in order to protect consumers from energy cost increases that polluting energy firms may try to shift onto consumers.
+RIPE recommends that roughly half of the revenue be allocated to household rebates in order to protect consumers from energy cost increases that polluting energy firms may try to shift onto consumers.